New books to read and Daylight Savings ends

 Hi!
 I'm Stephanie Hammond

-I enjoy the fun things of life.
-And I love to write and to talk about life, mine and yours.
-Through Memoir, I write about some hard life experiences including dealing with family addiction and finding a sense of place.
-I write about the importance of connection in building resilience and finding joy and peace in our daily lives.
+I love to talk about what's going on in our lives, mine and yours.
+In my newsletters, I focus on those things that bring us joy, as well as the tough stuff that comes with being human.
+Through Memoir, I write about some of my hard life experiences including dealing with family addiction and the struggles of finding a sense of place.
+I write about the importance of connection in building resilience and finding joy and peace in our daily lives - insulating ourselves from this sometimes crazy world.
+Share your email below to receive the newsletter every two weeks.

 Read more from Hi!
 I'm Stephanie Hammond